VNNikolaidis/nnlib2Rcpp/README.md

 ---

-Known future goals for this project (iF AND WHEN time permits) include:
+Future goals for this project (iF AND WHEN time permits) include:

 - implement additional neural network components and models using 'nnlib2' classes and templates (and thus new neural network components compatible with "NN" module in nnlib2Rcpp).
 - create a library of 'classic' neural network components and models.
 - add parallelism to ‘nnlib2’ component base classes (possibly via OpenMP, CUDA etc.).
-- replace custom data structures with STL containers.
+- replace custom data structures in 'nnlib2' with STL containers.
 - add support for package 'nn2poly' (https://arxiv.org/pdf/2406.01588)
 to the package.
 - other performance enhancements.